justinr25/flappy-bird-neat-ai/README.md

 # Flappy Bird NEAT AI
 A Python implementation of Flappy Bird that uses the NEAT (NeuroEvolution of Augmenting Topologies) algorithm to train AI agents to play the game.
-Watch as neural networks evolve across generations to master flying through obstacles, with real-time visualization of the training progress and network architecture.

-# Demo
+## Demo
 ![Demo of Flappy Bird NEAT AI](assets/flappy-bird-neat-ai-demo.gif)

+## Usage
+1. Install dependencies and Graphviz: `pip install -r requirements.txt` and ensure Graphviz is installed (Homebrew: brew install graphviz or conda: conda install -c conda-forge graphviz python-graphviz).
+2. Run `main.py` and watch as an AI trains itself to play Flappy Bird!